jaliagag/21_linux/k8s/course-udemy.md

 - `kubectl get pods --selector env=dev --no-headers | wc -l` ; `kubeclt get pods -l env=dev`
 - `kubectl get all --selector env=prod --no-headers | wc -l`
 - `kubectl get pod --selector env=prod,bu=finance,tier=frontend`

+### taints and tolertions

+pod to node relationship, what pod goes to what node. taints and tolerations are used to set restrictions on what nodes can pods be scheduled.

+when pods are created, the k8s scheduler tries to put them on the available worker nodes.

+say we want pods to go or _not_ go to a certain node.

+first, we prevent all pods from being placed on the node by placing a _taint_ on the node. by default, pods don't have tolerations which means that, unless specified otherwise, no pod can tolerate any taint, no pods can be placed on the node.

+then we have to enable pods by specifying which pods are tolerant. we had a toleration to a pod for a specific taint.

+- taints are set on nodes
+- tolerations are set on pods

+the taint is a key-value pair

+`kubectl taint nodes node-name key=value:taint-effect`